moderndatacompany/dataos.info/docs/resources/pager/configurations.md

 ##### **`headers`**

 **Description:** The `headers` attribute specifies any additional headers to be included in the webhook request.
-For specififying authorization headers like apikey tokens, use the `authorization` attribute for secured authorization.
+For specifying authorization headers like apikey tokens, use the `authorization` attribute for secured authorization.

 | Data Type | Requirement | Default Value | Possible Value |
 | --- | --- | --- | --- |